 Sounds scary?
 Well, even if you would be able to build everything from scratch, you would still have to trust the underlying mathematics.
 You would have to trust that secp256k1 is an elliptic curve without backdoors.
 Yes, malicious backdoors can be inserted in the mathematical foundations of cryptographic functions and arguably this has already happened at least once.
 There are good reasons to be paranoid, and the fact that everything from your hardware, to your software, to the elliptic curves used can have backdoors are some of them.

 “Don’t trust.
 Verify.”

 The above examples should illustrate that trustless computing is utopic.
 Bitcoin is probably the one system which comes closest to this utopia, but still, it is trust-minimized — aiming to remove trust wherever possible.
-Arguably, the chain-of-trust is neverending, since you will also have to trust that computation requires energy, that P does not equal NP, and that you are actually in base reality and not emprisoned in a simulation by malicious actors.
+Arguably, the chain-of-trust is neverending, since you will also have to trust that computation requires energy, that P does not equal NP, and that you are actually in base reality and not imprisoned in a simulation by malicious actors.

 Developers are working on tools and procedures to minimize any remaining trust even further.
 For example, Bitcoin developers created Gitian, which is a software distribution method to create deterministic builds.
 The idea is that if multiple developers are able to reproduce identical binaries, the chance of malicious tampering is reduced.
 Fancy backdoors aren’t the only attack vector.
 Simple blackmail or extortion are real threats as well.
 As in the main protocol, decentralization is used to minimize trust.